potatosalad/erlang-jose/examples/KEY-GENERATION.md

 ### Method 2

+_Note:_ RSA key generation is dependent on [`cutkey`](https://github.com/potatosalad/cutkey), which must be included as a dependency.
+An error will be thrown if `cutkey` is not found.

 The modulus bit size is the only required argument.
 Optionally, you may specify the public exponent as the second argument (default is `65537`).

 ```elixir